Why Maker Time is Critical For Productivity and Business Success

 Good managers know that the way to get the most from their workforce is to delegate to their employees’ strengths.
 But in the stress of today’s working environment, there’s a fine line between motivating employees to be their best and running them to the point of collapse.
 The key is understanding the difference between Maker Time and Manager Time.

-At Praisidio, we use AI to help teams analyze and reallocate their schedules to free up time for making and managing.
+At Praisidio, we help teams analyze and reallocate their schedules to free up time for making and managing.
 If you’d like to see how this can dramatically boost productivity for your organization, book a quick demo.

 In this article, we explain the ins and outs of Maker vs Manager time and show why it’s a concept your business should be thinking about.